slidevjs/slidev/docs/themes/write-a-theme.md

 ### Color Schema

 By default, Slidev assumes themes support both light mode and dark mode.
-If you only want your theme be presented in a designed color schema, you will need to specify it explicitly in `package.json`
+If you only want your theme to be presented in a designed color schema, you will need to specify it explicitly in `package.json`

 ```json
 // package.json